Self Contrastive Learning for Session-based Recommendation: Experiments and Results

-In this section, we evaluate our proposed \scl method in three session-based recommendation benchmarks.
+In this section, we evaluate our \scl in three benchmarks.
 We first describe the experimental setup, including the used datasets, baselines, evaluation metrics, and implementation details.
-Then we present our experimental results with respect to the four research questions introduced in \cref{sec:introduction}.
+Then we present our experimental results with respect to the four research questions introduced in Section \cref{sec:introduction}.